awaispasha7/Simon-Frontend/README.md

 ## License

-This project is part of the Stories We Tell application suite.
+This is the frontend for the Simon Chatbot personal AI assistant application.